Issue interim certificates of competency

-- Completed a certificate of competency application form 426* that is signed and dated, and
+- completed a certificate of competency application form 426* that is signed and dated, and

-The registered training organisation must sight the completed certificate of competency application and the required attachments.
-All questions and statements on the form must have a response and all boxes must have been completed.
-Attachments may include the following:
+The RTO must sight the completed certificate of competency application (426 form), the required attachments and the Australia Post payment receipt.
+All sections of the form must be completed.
+Attachments include the following:

-- current HLTAID003 Provide first aid certificate, or equivalent
+- current HLTAID011 Provide First Aid certificate, or equivalent

-- Short range operator certificate of proficiency or Long range operator certificate of proficiency, or equivalent
+- Short-range operator certificate of proficiency or Long-range operator certificate of proficiency, or equivalent (if required)

 - evidence of qualifying sea service

-Each interim certificate of competency can only be issued for a single certificate of competency.
-If a person meets the requirements, for example, for both Master less than 24 and Marine engine driver grade 3 then two interim certificates must be issued
+Each interim certificate of competency can only be issued once and for a single certificate of competency.
+If a person meets the requirements, for example, for both Master less than 24 and Marine engine driver grade 3, then 2 separate interim certificate forms must be issued.

 Who can issue an interim certificate of competency